 - The MISO reliability footprint expanded in 2013 with the integration of parts of the states of Arkansas, Mississippi, Louisiana, and Texas. - The most recent MISO transmission expansion planning (MTEP) process contains 317 new projects that total \$1.48 billion in transmission facilities. - The Federal Energy Regulatory Commission (FERC) issued Order 1000 on July 21, 2011, to restructure FERC's electric transmission planning and cost allocation requirements for public utility transmission providers.
 MISO's initial FERC compliance filing was made on October 25, 2012, and MISO's interregional and regional compliance filings were made in July 2013.
+The U.S. Court of Appeals for the D.C.
+Circuit upheld Order 1000 on August 15, 2014.
 The Commission will continue to work with MISO and other states to fully participate in this process.